Close Btn

 Features

 ◆Click the play button in the above box to watch the video.
-(2 min.)◆
+(3min 30sec.)◆

 Applications shown in the movie:

-The data were acquired in a joint research project with the Mass Spectrometry Group, Project Research Center for Fundamental Sciences, Graduate School of Science, Osaka University.
+This data was acquired in a joint research project with the Mass Spectrometry Group, Project Research Center for Fundamental Sciences, Graduate School of Science, Osaka University.

 Mass spectrometry imaging data analysis of synthetic polymers by using msMicroImager™